geometrikz/PS70/content/blog/week_3.md

 My initial plan was to make everything using one piece of wire and elegant bends but wire is really hard to work with by hand.
 Everytime I tried to wrap the wire around or bend a new part of the wire, another part of the wire which I already completed would go out of shape.
 I ran into alot of issues this week while working with wire...
 I tried making wire gears and then realized that you needed a special wire-bending tool to make those gears.
 Since I couldn't do everything in one piece, I thought that I would 'just be able to' solder wires together to attach the separate pieces of wire together but when I tried to solder wire together the solder wouldn't stick.
 THE BIGGEST PITA!

 I had to change my plan a little and use laser-cut gears instead of wire gears, and attaching the sculpture to a box instead of it being attached to a wire cog.
+I found it quite difficult to attach the motor to the gears, I ended up using wire to attach the motor to the gears, but then realized it might be better to laser cut a hole that is the exact size of the motor wheel.

 ![video](/content/blog/images/w3_1.jpeg)
 ![video](/content/blog/images/IMG_6920.gif)